EDELWEISS and EURECA

 Design and construction of such a detector represent a substantial challenge.
 Firstly, the scale-up from 10 kg to several hundred kg of target mass is not easy: cooling such a mass down to ~10-15 mK temperatures isolating all vibration noise is not straightforward, readout and data acquisition systems should be improved to be able to deal with thousands of channels.
 Secondly, simple increase in the target mass will provide only limited improvement in detector efficiency.
 Various background radiations impose severe constraints on the sensitivity.

 We are involved in the modelling of neutrons and gamma-rays for the EDELWEISS experiment.
-Our Monte Carlo of neutron background from radioactivity in rock and major detector components has shown that the expected number of nuclear recoils caused by this background in the region of interest, in 384 kg×days of statistics does not exceed 1.4.
+Our Monte Carlo of neutron background from radioactivity in rock and major detector components has shown that the expected number of nuclear recoils caused by this background in the region of interest, in 384 kg×days of statistics does not exceed 3.1 events.

-Sheffield team is also working on simulations of neutron and gamma background originated from radioactivity in rock and detector components, and from cosmic-ray muons for the EURECA project.
+Sheffield team has also been working on simulations of neutron and gamma background originated from radioactivity in rock and detector components, and from cosmic-ray muons for the EURECA project.
 Some plots from initial work are shown below.
 The results of simulations will be used for designing passive shielding and active veto systems for EURECA and for choosing suitable materials for detector and shielding construction.

 Figure 1.
 Ionization yield vs recoil energy of fiducial events recorded by EDELWEISS-II with an exposure of 427 kg×d.
 The WIMP search region is defined by recoil energies between 20 and 200 keV, and an ionization yield inside the 90% acceptance band (solid red lines, corresponding to an effective exposure of 384 kg×d).
 WIMP candidates are highlighted in red.
 The average (worst) one-sided 99.99% rejection limits for electron recoils are represented by a solid (dashed) blue line.
 The average (worst) ionization thresholds are represented by a solid (dashed) green line.